jpype-project/jpype/doc/userguide.rst

   each character can be accessed as using the Python indexing operator ``[]``.

 Hash
-  Java strings use a special hash function which matches the Python has code.
+  Java strings use a special hash function which matches the Python hash code.
-  This ensured that they will always match the same dictionary keys as the corresponding string in Python.
+  This ensures that they will always match the same dictionary keys as the corresponding string in Python.
 The Python hash can be determined using the Python ``hash(str)`` function.
 Null pointers are not currently handled.
-  To get the actually Java hash use ``s.hashCode()``
+  To get the actually Java hash, use ``s.hashCode()``

 Contains
-  Java strings implement the concept of ``in`` in using the Java method contains.
+  Java strings implement the concept of ``in`` when using the Java method ``contains``.
 The Java implementation is sufficiently similar that it will work fairly well on strings.
-Testing other types using the ``in`` operator will like produce a ``TypeError`` as Java can't convert the other item into something that can be compared with a string.
   For example, ``"I" in java.lang.String("team")`` would be equal to False.

+  Testing other types using the ``in`` operator will likely raise a ``TypeError`` if Java is unable to convert the other item into something that can be compared with a string.

 Concatenation
   Java strings can be appended to create a new string which contains the concatenation of the two strings.
-This is mapped to the Python operation ``+``.
+This is mapped to the Python operator ``+``.

 Comparison
   Java strings are compared using the Java method ``compareTo``.
-This method does not currently handle null well and will thus raise and exception.
+This method does not currently handle null and will raise an exception.

 For each
-  Java strings are treated as sequences of characters and thus can be used with a for loop construct.
-To iterate through all of the characters use the Python construct ``for c in str:``, as does list comprehensions.
+  Java strings are treated as sequences of characters and can be used with a for-loop construct and with list comprehension.
+To iterate through all of the characters, use the Python construct ``for c in str:``.

-Unfortunately, Java strings do not yet implement the complete list of requirements to act as Python sequences for the purposed of ``collections.abc``.
+Unfortunately, Java strings do not yet implement the complete list of requirements to act as Python sequences for the purposes of ``collections.abc.Sequence``.

 .. _JString:

 The somewhat outdated JString factory is a Python class that pretends to be a Java string type.
 It has the marginal advantage that it can be imported before the JVM is actually started.
-Once the JVM is started its class representation is pointed to ``java.lang.String`` and can be used to construct a new string object or to test if an object is actually a Java string using ``isinstance``.
+Once the JVM is started, its class representation is pointed to ``java.lang.String`` and can be used to construct a new string object or to test if an object is actually a Java string using ``isinstance``.
 It does not implement any of the other string methods and just serves as